Husband, wife dead in east Tulsa murder-suicide

 David Wayne Wilson, 53, shot and killed his wife, Kathy Wilson, also 53, about 10:30 p.m. in their home near 31st Street and Garnett Road, Tulsa Police Homicide Lt.
 Brandon Watkins said.

-The two had been arguing all day, and Wilson killed his wife before going next door to a relative's home and killing himself, Watkins said.
-The homes were in the 10600 block of East 33rd Place.
+The two had been arguing all day, and David Wilson killed his wife before going to a relative's home next door and killing himself, Watkins said.
+The homes are in the 10600 block of East 33rd Place.

 David and Kathy Wilson had been married 10 years, according to Tulsa County court records.